 The second most important aspect was then examined, the propagation of overvoltages in integrated circuits and data buses (3.3 V).
 In this way, overvoltages can propagate to the most sensitive electronic systems powered by the lowest voltage level.
-The results were shown in Figs. 7-9.
+The results was shown in Figures 7-9.